 The Veterans’ Administration is specifically helpful in furnishing durable medical equipment to men and women who are eligible.
 Veterans or the spouse of a veteran may be qualified for benefits.

 Other Methods to Pay for Home Care Equipment

 If a senior is not qualified for Medicare or to obtain benefits from the Veterans’ Administration, there are several other options to help cover the cost for home care products to keep older individuals safe.
 Following are a few tips for using long-term care or health insurance and private finances to purchase the equipment needed:

 If the devices or supplies needed are medically necessary, they could be partially covered by some private insurance carriers.
 Coverage is either based on the person’s coverage, or, if the person seeking coverage is a dependent, then the family policy should be evaluated for specifics on dependent coverage.

 Remember, though, that while having your insurance provider cover some of the cost may seem like a good idea, it may be possible to find the products you need at an “out of network” supplier with a discounted cost.

 If your senior loved one is in need of home care equipment that is not covered by private insurance, consider looking into equipment rental possibilities or previously owned items such as wheelchairs, scooters and handicap vans.
 Second-hand equipment may be found in disability publications and on websites such as www.Craigslist.org, www.ebay.com, and www.unitedaccess.com.

-If you’d like further help either in selecting or acquiring any types of assistive devices for a loved one, contact the top providers of eldercare in Austin and the surrounding area at CareFor today.
+If you’d like further help either in selecting or acquiring any types of assistive devices for a loved one, contact CareFor, the top providers of senior care in Georgetown and the surrounding communities.
 We offer a free in-home evaluation, make equipment recommendations, arrange for order and delivery, and answer any other home care questions you may have.
 Contact us online or call us at (512) 338-4533.
 To see our full service area, click here.